 Clarity and Procedure

 With a clear procedure, the process can be relatively simple.
 Without a clear plan, the process can become muddled and the costs for additional production time can stack up.
 In my experience, agencies really want to nail down the costs as much as possible.

 Making it work

 Phase 1 – Signing off the visuals and script

-In the first instance, the agency ‘storyboard’ the video or animation.
-At the same time, the script for the voice over is developed and notes are made about music requirements and sound effect placements.
+In the first instance, the agency ‘storyboards’ the video or animation.
+At the same time, the script for the voice-over is developed and notes are made about music requirements and sound effect placements.

 Once the client has ‘signed off’ the storyboard and script with the agency it is time to move to phase 2.

 Phase 2 – Voice over selection and recording

 Once the script is finalised, the agency needs to find a suitable voice-over to record it.
 An agency will either use one of our voice overs or sometimes they hire voice talent independently and take them into a local studio so that the client / digital agency can direct the voice-over session (usually budget-dependent).

 The voice-over file needs to be recorded ‘Dry’ and broadcast standard (no processing) ready for the next phase.